 Agent Utilization measures the time an IT support agent spends on support-related activities compared to their total available work time.

-To calculate agent utilization, you need to divide the total time an agent spent on support-related activities — on InvGate Service Desk, you’ll find it as “Spent Time” — by their total available work time.
+To calculate agent utilization, you need to divide the total time an agent spent on support-related activities — on InvGate Service Management, you’ll find it as “Spent Time” — by their total available work time.

 For example, if an agent spends 6 hours out of an 8-hour workday on support-related activities, their agent utilization rate would be 75%.